Helium as an Indicator of the Neutron-Star Merger Remnant Lifetime and its Potential for Equation of State Constraints: Summary

 \item Using empirical fit functions, we identify a large region in the $M_\mathrm{max}${--}$R_{1.6}$ plane that is excluded by the inferred low value of $X_{\mathrm{He}}$ (see Fig.~\ref{fig:r16limit}, left panel).
 This region defines upper limits on the NS radius, $R_{1.6}$, that become stronger for larger values of the maximum NS mass, $M_\mathrm{max}$, because $M_{\mathrm{thres}}$ grows with both $R_{1.6}$ and $M_\mathrm{max}$.
 Namely, the upper limit on $R_{1.6}$ decreases from 13.2 to 11.4\,km for $M_\mathrm{max}$ between 2.0 and $2.3\,M_\odot$.
 A significant number of currently viable EoS models are ruled out, mainly because our constraints simultaneously limit $R_{1.6}$ and $M_{\mathrm{max}}$.
 The nature of our upper, helium-based limit decreasing with $M_{\mathrm{max}}$ contrasts with the usual behavior of many EoS models, where large radii are typically accompanied by large values of $M_{\mathrm{max}}$.

 \item Physical limits on the EoS stiffness (such as from causality) constrain the maximum possible $M_{\mathrm{max}}$ for given $R_{1.6}$, defining another exclusion region in the $M_\mathrm{max}${--}$R_{1.6}$ plane.
 The combination of this region and the helium exclusion region provides an upper limit for $M_\mathrm{max}$ of about 2.3\,M$_\odot$ (cf.\ Fig.~\ref{fig:r16limit}, left panel).
 Furthermore, we discuss an update of previous constraints providing lower bounds on neutron-star radii, which are $M_\mathrm{max}$ dependent, via the argument that GW170817 did not collapse promptly.
-The combination of all limits results in a narrow range of allowed stellar parameters, e.g.~$R_{1.6}$, the radius of the maximum mass configuration $R_\mathrm{max}$, or the tidal deformability of a 1.4~M$_\odot$ NS, $\Lambda_{1.4}$.
+This constraint is independent of the consideration of the helium abundance in the ejecta.
+The combination of all limits results in a narrow range of allowed stellar parameters, e.g.,~$R_{1.6}$, the radius of the maximum mass configuration $R_\mathrm{max}$, or the tidal deformability of a 1.4~M$_\odot$ NS, $\Lambda_{1.4}$.

 \item We find sensitivity of the EoS constraints with respect to the binary mass ratio, $q$, which weakens the upper limit for very asymmetric binaries.

 \item With a HMNS lifetime of just $\sim$\,20\,ms, the sGRB jet responsible for GRB170817A was most likely produced by a BH-torus central engine, not by a magnetar.